 "Owning a DSP?
 Millions and years to spend.
 Nah, better use the existing one." - advertisers, especially smaller ones, may show their protest.
 That is the #1 reason why we predict the growth of the white-label software segment, which allows brands to reap all the benefits of platform ownership but spend zero time and energy on in-house software development.

 Transparency, modularity, and data richness - these words are seen across the loudest headlines in advertising-related media as trends of 2023.
 White-labeling your advertising platform, you kill three birds with one stone.
 Let's see how.

 - White-label tech makes your media buying process 100% transparent.
 You become a root user of a system, see all the insights of the platform, and even can get access to the back-end.
 As a platform owner, only you decide which supply or demand partners to integrate with and pay no bid markups to middlemen.

 - White-label tech is modular and highly customizable.
 The root user can give out accounts, set up roles and permissions for their own clients.
-It's possible to adjust interface, optimizations, and even request custom feature development from your provider (which is obviously cheaper than development from scratch).
+It's possible to adjust interface, optimizations, and even request custom feature development (obviously cheaper than development from scratch).

 Being so well aligned with the overall programmatic trends, white-label demand-side and supply-side platforms might get a new round of recognition this year.

-Summing up, the ad tech industry will still be driven by the way how the world pandemics will unfold.
+Summing up, the ad tech industry will still be driven by how the world pandemics will unfold.
 Other significant factors to affect programmatic are new data regulations, phase-out of traditional targeting algorithms, and some castling in device use.
-So, seven trends to expect in 2021 are:
+So, seven trends to expect in 2023 are:

-Press “start” and let's find out: should you focus on 4K visuals for TV, create a literal buzz with programmatic audio or reach your personal zen with a white-label programmatic platform.
+Press "start", and let's find out: should you focus on 4K visuals for TV, create a literal buzz with programmatic audio or reach your zen with a white-label programmatic platform.

 Based on your advertising goals and values, and not on a random number generatorGet now